THE SUITOR

 “Right after graduation.
 We have to be out of our apartment by the fifteenth.”

 They were all returning to Colgate for commencement next weekend, and Art will get choked-up watching Anna receive her diploma.
 Then he and Deb were heading to Europe for a five-week odyssey through England, France, Germany, and Switzerland to celebrate their thirty-fifth anniversary.
-It would be their longest vacation ever, made possible by Deb declining to teach Calc II for the summer session and Art calling in favors from colleagues to cover his clients at the firm.
+It will be their longest vacation ever, made possible by Deb declining to teach Calc II for the summer session and Art calling in favors from colleagues to cover his clients at the firm.
 Art had already penciled in Anna to house-sit for them while she interned in Albany at the appellate court, but now the Bethlehem house would sit empty for a month, although the house in Porter Lake wouldn’t.

 As if Anna were tuning into his thoughts, she said, “We were wondering about staying at the house.
 If that’s okay with you.
 We could save money that way.”